 Included in administrative and general expense are management fees charged by the central office of Covenant Living Communities and Services.
-These fees aggregated to \$1,082,649 and \$1,326,757 for the years ended September 30, 2022 and 2021, respectively.
+These fees aggregated to \$1,406,021 and \$1,082,649 for the years ended September 30, 2023 and 2022, respectively.

-Notes and advances from Covenant Living Communities and Services bear interest at 3.75 percent for the year ended September 30, 2022 and 3 percent for the year ended September 30, 2021 and generally have no fixed repayment terms.
+Notes and advances from Covenant Living Communities and Services bear interest at 3.75 percent for the years ended September 30, 2023 and 2022 and generally have no fixed repayment terms.
 These advances are classified as long term, as the Community has the intent and ability to postpone repayment of the balance for at least one year.
-Amounts due to Covenant Living Communities and Services were \$40,797,291 and \$34,983,979 at September 30, 2022 and 2021, respectively.
+Amounts due to Covenant Living Communities and Services were \$45,640,500 and \$40,797,291 at September 30, 2023 and 2022, respectively.

-Net interest charges from Covenant Living Communities and Services were \$1,411,702 and \$987,577 for the years ended September 30, 2022 and 2021, respectively.
+Net interest charges from Covenant Living Communities and Services were \$1,624,867 and \$1,411,702 for the years ended September 30, 2023 and 2022, respectively.

 Each facility within Covenant Living Communities and Services is assessed a percentage of reoccupancy entrance fees to support the national marketing expenses of Covenant Living Communities and Services.
-The Community's marketing assessment totaled \$111,380 and \$94,063 for the years ended September 30, 2022 and 2021, respectively.
+The Community's marketing assessment totaled \$98,634 and \$111,380 for the years ended September 30, 2023 and 2022, respectively.